WordPress is heavy, so many people use cache plugins to speed up the process.

 The execution time is measured internally from the time the connection is made to the SQLite database to the time the data is output, not including the communication time.

-Up to 7 days of logs are stored in the database.
-To view logs older than 2 days, you can download yasakani_cache.db using an FTP tool, and then analyze it using a tool that can handle SQLite databases in a local environment.
+Up to 7 days of logs are stored in the database. you can download yasakani_cache.db using an FTP tool, and then analyze it using a tool that can handle SQLite databases in a local environment.

 The database file containing the log data is restricted in the .htaccess file for Apache servers so that it cannot be accessed directly.